riasc/build-a-portfolio/README.md

 * linked css: many small files but many http requests
 * @media: fewer requests with bigger files

 Media queries that are most commonly used are `min-width` and `max-width`.
 The point at which the page changes layout is called a breakpoint.

-## Files
+## Flexbox
 Illustration of the most common responsive flexbox layouts that reside inside the [`./flexbox`](./flexbox) folder and described in the following:
 * [`./flexbox/flexbox.html`](./flexbox/flexbox.html) implements the flexbox layout illustrating the order property for rearranging the order of the sections.